-5.07 Changing the Feed Roll
+5.05 Changing the Feed Roll

-To change the feed roll, release the Wire Drive Tension Screw and lift the Pressure Roller Arm (top roller) up and out of the way.
-Loosen off and remove the feed roll retaining screw by turning in an anticlockwise direction.
-Once the feed roll is removed then to replace feed roll, ensuring you have the correct groove size matching the wire size you are using in the the welder.
+To change the feed roll, release the Wire Drive Tension Screw and lift upward.
+Move the Pressure Roller Arm (top roller) out of the way.
+Remove the feed roll retaining cover by rotating it anti-clockwise 90 degrees and lifting upwards.
+The feed roll can now be changed.
+Once the feed roll is removed then replace the feed roll, ensuring you have the correct groove size matching the wire size you are using in the welder.
 Re-install by following these instructions in reverse.

 A dual groove feed roll is fitted as standard.
 It can accommodate 0.8/0.9mm Gasless Flux Cored Wires.
-Markings are indicated on the side edge of the feed roll, for example 0.8/0.30, 0.9/0.35.
+Markings are indicated on the side edge of the feed roll, for example 0.8, 0.9.